💰 Roth Conversion Planner

 Income Breakdown

-How your current taxable income is calculated before any Roth conversion
+How your current taxable income is calculated BEFORE any Roth conversion

 ⚠️ Disclaimer: For educational and illustrative purposes only.
 Not tax, legal, or financial advice.
 Tax laws are subject to change.
 Roth IRA conversion suitability depends on your complete financial picture including state taxes, Medicare IRMAA surcharges, estate planning goals, and investment timeline.
 Projected values are estimates based on constant growth assumptions and are not guaranteed.
 Please consult a qualified financial and tax professional before making any conversion decisions.

-Want a personalized Roth conversion analysis? | Text Jim: 949 500 5478 | [email protected]
+Want a personalized Roth conversion analysis? | Text Jim: 949 500 5478 | Email: jim@safemoneysinger.com

 📒 How This Calculator Works — Our Core Assumptions